ziqingW/promise_exercise/README.md

 # promise_exercise

-DC exercises for JS promise
+Basic exercises for JavaScript promise from DigitalCrafts class